 Step 2: Harvest the Seeds

 Place the paper towel with the seeds on a plate.
-Place the seeds outdoors in the sun or next to a sunny window.
+Place the seeds in a warm place out of direct sunlight.
 Allow the bell pepper seeds to dry for five to six days.

 Step 4: Store Pepper Seeds